tscott0/himago/README.md

 * Unrealistic colours: According to [Wikipedia](https://en.wikipedia.org/wiki/Himawari_8), the images returned are true-colour.
 Looking at the colour of Australia, in particular, the colours don't look accurate.
 Correcting the colour to make it appear more natural looks complicated.

 ## TODO
-* Integration with https://github.com/ogier/pflag for more standard flag usage
 * Pass number of rollback attempts on the command line.
 Maximum?
 * Add more specific examples including for bands.
 Also include command used to generate it.
 * Ability to specify background colour when using specifying a band.